boberle/vinted-conversation-downloader/README.md

 ## Installation from the source

 You can download the GitHub repository, check/modify the code, and then run it in Firefox:

+- go to the add-ons settings (or `about:addons`)
+- click on the gear icon at the right of "Personalize Your Firefox"
+- click on "Debug add-ons"
+- click on "Load Temporary Add-on"
+- select the `manifest.json`

+Or:

 - go to `aboug:debugging`
 - select "This Firefox"